adsherpa/zf-doctrine-data-fixture/README.md

 Important Notes
 ---------------

-* You can only run one entity manager group at a time.
+* You can only run one group at a time.
 If you need to run more create a script to run them in sequence.
 * The ServiceManager is injected into each DataFixtureManager at getServiceLocator() so you can use instantiators which run from that level.
 This makes the DataFixtureManager work like a plugin manager defined with `$serviceListener->addServiceManager()`.
 * You cannot use abstract factories.
 Each fixture must be individually configured.
 * You can use initializers.
 I suggest you do.
 * Do not use constructor (dependency) injection.
 The Doctrine fixture `Loader` creates fixtures even if they are already loaded in the fixture manager so any fixtures created via factory cannot use constructor injection.
+The author also feels this is a poor practice.

 History
 -------

+Version 1.0 of this module grouped groups by partial object manager alias.
+This limited grouping of 3rd party fixtures and the flexibility of using ODM.

 This module is a near complete rewrite of [hounddog/doctrine-data-fixture-module](https://github.com/Hounddog/DoctrineDataFixtureModule).
 All the patterns have changed and the code was reduced.
 That module served me and the community well for a long time.